While getting actual one-week insurance is pretty tough, several alternatives can provide the necessary short-term coverage:

 - Are you driving a luxury or high-value vehicle?

 If the answer to any of these questions is yes, consider collision and comprehensive insurance.
 Collision insurance covers damage from accidents with other cars or objects.
-Comprehensive insurance protects against theft, vandalism or damage caused by natural events.
+Comprehensive insurance protects against theft, vandalism or damage from natural disasters.

 Who Should Get One-Week Car Insurance?